space-wizards/space-station-14/CODE_OF_CONDUCT.md

 This code of conduct applies specifically to the Github repositories and its spaces managed by the Space Station 14 project or Space Wizards Federation.
 Some spaces, such as the Space Station 14 Discord or the official Wizard's Den game servers, have their own rules but are in spirit equal to what may be found in here.

-If you believe someone is violating the code of conduct, we ask that you report it by contacting a Maintainer, Project Manager or Wizard staff member through [Discord](https://discord.ss14.io/), [the forums](https://forum.spacestation14.com/), or emailing [telecommunications@spacestation14.com](mailto:telecommunications@spacestation14.com).
+If you believe someone is violating the code of conduct, we ask that you report it by contacting someone with the CentComm role on [our discord](https://discord.gg/Z6JvtKw6tp), or emailing [staff@sandwich14.com](mailto:staff@sandwich14.com).

 - **Be friendly and patient.**
 - **Be welcoming.** We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.